XiaoyuXU1/XiaoyuXU1.github.io/_pages/index.md

 <span id='index'></span>

-# 😊 About Me
+## 😊 About Me

-I am currently a Ph.D. candidate at The Hong Kong Polytechnic University, co-supervised by [Prof. Haibo Hu](https://haibohu.org/) and [Dr. Minxin Du](https://duminxin.github.io/).
-Prior to this, I received my B.Eng. in Electronics and Communication Engineering from Sun Yat-sen University (SYSU) in 2024.
+I am a Ph.D. candidate at **The Hong Kong Polytechnic University**, co-supervised by [**Prof. Haibo Hu**](https://haibohu.org/) and [**Dr. Minxin Du**](https://duminxin.github.io/).
+My research focuses on the **security, privacy, and reliability of large language models (LLMs)**.
+Before starting my Ph.D., I received my **B.Eng. in Electronics and Communication Engineering** from **Sun Yat-sen University (SYSU)** in 2024.

+---

-### Research Interests
+### 🔬 Research Interests

-- **Machine unlearning for large language models (LLMs):** efficient algorithms for selectively “forgetting” specific data in pre-trained LLMs—removing unwanted knowledge while preserving overall performance, without retraining from scratch.
+- **Machine Unlearning for Large Language Models (LLMs):**
+  Designing efficient and robust algorithms that enable LLMs to selectively *forget* specific data or behaviors while preserving their overall capability.
-- **Understanding of LLMs:** analyzing internal parameter–feature relationships to interpret how weight patterns shape model behavior.
+  My research explores two key scenarios:
+  - 🧩 **Single Unlearning:** Removing a specific set of data or knowledge from a pre-trained model in a one-time unlearning request, ensuring minimal performance degradation.
+  - 🔁 **Continual Unlearning:** Extending unlearning to long sequences of deletion requests, addressing cumulative forgetting, stability, and reversibility issues over time.

+- **LLM Security and Trustworthiness:**
+  Investigating the robustness of LLMs against unlearning attacks like relearning and quantization perturbations to ensure safety and integrity in real-world applications.

+---

 # 🔥 News

 - 🗓️ **August 2025** — Our paper is accepted to EMNLP 2025 (Main Conference)!